-From the introduction of asymmetric track spikes to the great weight to cushioning ratio of the Tracer (men’s, women’s), we have recently seen HOKE ONE ONE begin to provide more performance shoe options for the competitive runner.
-While track athletes and road runners were the first to get a glimpse at these performance products, trail runners can now join in with the release of the Speed Instinct (men’s, women’s).
+From the introduction of asymmetric track spikes to the spectacular weight to cushioning ratio of the Tracer, we have recently seen HOKA ONE ONE provide more performance shoe options for the competitive runner.
+While track athletes and road runners were the first to get a glimpse at these performance products, trail runners can now join in with the release of the Speed Instinct.
 Built with responsive cushioning and a lightweight, sleek design, the Speed Instinct is ready to blaze through a variety of terrain.

 With a 22mm forefoot stack height (3mm offset), the shoe also provided plenty of protection from rocks and debris without feeling disconnected from the ground.
 While cushioning should be suitable for a wide range of distances, it is worth noting this shoe will not have the same feel as other HOKA models.
 The narrower base provides runners with a more connected feel to the ground and a more nimble ride.
 The Speed Instinct is able to keep weight at a minimum (9.0 oz mens size 9) with a lightweight airmesh upper.
 With a seamless design, the shoe provides an irritant-free wrap and secure lockdown, ideal for fast descents.
 I personally liked the fit but felt the upper material used was not extremely breathable and would not be my top pick for a longer run on a hot day.